spm/spm/README.txt

 %__________________________________________________________________________
 %
 % This README gives a brief introduction to the SPM software.
-% Full details can be found on the SPMweb site:
+% Full details can be found on the SPM website:
 %
 %                      http://www.fil.ion.ucl.ac.uk/spm/
 %